chmouel/blog/content/posts/kotlin-primer.md

 * “Null-safe,” they promised.
 * “Works on the JVM, Android, browser, fridge, whatever,” they muttered.

-So here’s the deal: we’ll learn Kotlin quickly and swiftly (**did you see the pun here? hahah so funny**).
+Here’s the deal: we’ll learn Kotlin quickly and directly.
 No corporate slides, no Android Studio screenshots, no JetBrains marketing.
-Just the language, the vibe, and a bit of sarcasm to keep you awake.
+Just the language, the essentials, and a bit of personality to keep you interested.

 ## The quick pitch